of Warfleet in Dartmouth

 occupied by the Royalists.

-was Nicholas Roope his son who claimed that he was the first gentlemen to pledge
+was Nicholas Roope the younger who claimed to have been the first gentlemen to pledge

 his allegiance to the new King from Germany.